R-802/Sorting-Algorithm-Visualizer/README.md

 ## Todo/Future Improvements
 - [ ] Add sound!!!
-- [ ] Improve error handling and provide more informative error messages.
-- [ ] Enhance the user interface with additional customization options.
+- [ ] Fix the glitch on divider adjustment.
+- [ ] Fix animation speed isn't.
-- [ ] Optimize the rendering performance for larger data sets.
+- [ ] Currently pause, doesn't pause program instantly.
 - [ ] Expand the range of supported sorting algorithms.
+- [ ] Find a different mechanism to select sorting algorithms.
+Fine for now, but we'll eventually run out of room for the buttons

 Feel free to contribute or suggest improvements to this project by opening issues or pull requests!